List of Valley Metro Rail & Streetcar stations

 Three new stations opened on 2024.
 The Metro Parkway station, Mountain View/25th Avenue station, 25th Avenue/Dunlap station are part of the Northwest Extension Phase II, which began service on January 27, 2024.
 The Metro Parkway station is also the first elevated station in the system.

 Each light rail station is approximately 300 ft long, which allows up to three separate light rail vehicles to be linked into one train (each light rail vehicle is 90 ft long).
 Access is primarily provided at the end of the stations, usually at signalized intersections.
 All stations maintain a similar design, are ADA accessible and provide level boarding throughout.
 Each station consists of a platform and an overhead canopy that provides shade and shelter from the weather.
 Station amenities include seating, trash canisters, a drinking fountain, lighting, digital and vocal rider information, emergency call boxes and public art.
 Fares can be purchased at the ticket vending machines located at each end of the station platforms.
 Five of the stations have associated transit centers for transferring between light rail and buses.
 10 of the stations have associated park-and-ride facilities that provide approximately 4,500 public parking spaces combined along the entire light rail system.

 Valley Metro is currently in various phases of planning and development on two light rail extensions.
 Combined, these extensions will expand the light rail system by 50 mi by the year 2030.
 Two of these extensions have completed a sufficient amount of planning to determine the number of stations they will include.
 The South Central Extension will add eight stations.
 The other two extensions are still going through the station selection process.
 The Capitol Extension will add approximately two new light rail stations.
 The I-10 West Extension will add 8 new stations.
 The West Phoenix Extension is in the planning process, and thus the number of stations have yet to be determined.
 The Northeast Extension has not begun the planning process, and thus the number of stations have yet to be determined.
-Valley Metro also completed the Tempe Streetcar in downtown Tempe, which has 14 stops along its 3 mi alignment.
+Valley Metro also completed the S Line in downtown Tempe, which has 14 stops along its 3 mi alignment.
 Two of these stops directly interface with the existing light rail stations at Mill Avenue/3rd Street station and Dorsey/Apache Boulevard station.
 After the completion of all of these extensions and the 50th St/Washington infill station, the Phoenix metropolitan area will have 63 mi of light rail and over 65 separate light rail stations.
-As part of Phoenix's Proposition 104, various new extensions have been proposed, although none of these have been formally adopted by Valley Metro Rail's Board of Directors.
+As part of Phoenix's Proposition 104, various new extensions have been proposed, although none of these have been formally adopted by Valley Metro's board of directors.

 System

-The system has 50 stations serving its two lines.
+The system has 66 stations serving its three lines.
+Three stations are transfer stations, which allow passengers to transfer between lines.
+Six stations are termini—stations at the end of lines.
+38 stations are within the city of Phoenix, 21 stations are within the city of Tempe, and seven stations are within the city of Mesa.